Dedication (Zomby album): Critical reception

 Pitchfork contributor Jess Harvell said that despite lacking elements from previous works she commended Zomby for crafting "the most stylistically wide-ranging record he's released yet," giving praise to his evolution from "game cartridge kitsch" to rhythms that are reminiscent of Boards of Canada, saying that its "in many ways the work of a producer pushing himself to see how hard and how far he can push his music into new places."
-She added that listeners might be put off by the musically-varied tracks containing two- or three minute runtimes that hint at something more lengthy and fleshed out.

-It ranked at number 8 on Spins "20 Best Dance Albums of 2011" list.
+She added that listeners might be put off by the musically varied tracks containing two- or three-minute runtimes that hint at something lengthier and more fleshed out.
+Matt Oliver of Clash wrote that, "His quill inviting tomes of humbling electronic stealth to lash out in cold blood (the pure grime 'Vortex' is an open invite for emcees to taunt and insult over), and as skittish as the suspicion of his persona affords, 'Dedication' will raise more questions than provide answers.
+Exactly the 'out of the palm' manoeuvre Zomby wants you to eat from."
+Mark Davison, writing for No Ripcord, said, "Zomby may have the potential to be the most brilliant, versatile British electronic musician since Richard D. James, but his distant, maverick act does him few favours here – what he needed was somebody to sit him down and tell him to focus on one idea at a time.
+As it is, Dedication seems like a bit of a missed opportunity; as a collection of ideas it may be incredible, but as an album it's just insubstantial."